Veza/webhook-to-siem-serverless/README.md

-# Send Veza alert and access review action webhooks to SEIM
+# Send Veza alert and access review action webhooks to SIEM

 This [Serverless](https://www.serverless.com/) sample project provides a proxy app for reformatting Veza webhook messages for various SIEMs.
 The following SIEMs are currently supported:
 1. Splunk